 We have all had the pulls and we all have had to hit from around the 12th green.
 So not to our surprise our adventuous golfer goes looking for his ball.
 Now we have two gentlemen playing #12, correctly, where they now watch in awe where Peter walks onto their green to find...

 We in his fourseome are going crazy, yelling, and laughing.
 Now, WE are wondering how many drinks Peter owes us for His hole in one.
 Alas, we would never know for when we fininshed all we could see was the back of Peter's cart flying down 18 in the opposite direction.

 Right or Wrong hole, A Hole in One is a Big Deal.

 If you read the bit about SkyRidge Golf Course's history, then you know it was once a dairy farm.
 Now owners, Jeff and Martin, along with Jeff's son, Jerry, all worked the land when it was a dedicated farm.
 So they aren't strangers to livestock and the shenanigans they can sometimes get into.
 Well, last spring, the neighbor's cows got out of their pasture and into SkyRidge's driving range!
-Tess and I heard a bunch of our volunteers hollering something about cows on the course!
-We rush to the back door and watch as Jeff, Marty, A.P.
-Pete, Jerry, and others, drop what they were doing, hop into their golf carts, and charge after the cows.
+Tess and Jennifer heard a bunch of our volunteers hollering something about cows on the course.
+They rushed to the back door and watched as Jeff, Marty, A.P., Pete, Jerry, and others, dropped what they were doing, hop into their golf carts, and charge after the cows.
 One would have sworn they could hear "The Flight of the Valkyries" playing as the blue and white, 2-cylinder golf carts took off at top speed, whirring at a whopping 15 miles per hour down the hill and out to the 150, 200, 250, and 275 yard markers, coordinating their movements to expertly herd the bovines back to their noreasterly territory!
+Good times.